Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Abstract

 \section{Abstract}

-Observed in a significant fraction of clusters and groups of galaxies, diffuse radio synchrotron emission reveals the presence of relativistic electrons and magnetic fields permeating large-scale systems.
+Observed in a significant fraction of clusters and groups of galaxies, diffuse radio synchrotron emission reveals the presence of relativistic electrons and magnetic fields permeating large scale systems of galaxies.
 Although these non-thermal electrons are expected to upscatter cosmic microwave background photons up to hard X-ray energies, such inverse-Compton (IC) X-ray emission has so far not been unambiguously detected on cluster/group scales.
-Here we report the first robust (4.6\,$\sigma$) detection of extended IC X-ray emission from MRC 0116+111, a group of galaxies.
-This unambiguous detection provides the most direct and least model-dependent estimate of the volume-averaged magnetic field within a galaxy group.
-Such estimates can serve as a fulcrum to theories of magnetic field generation within the largest gravitationally bound systems in the Universe. \\
+Using deep, new proprietary \xmm\ observations ($\sim$200~ks of clean exposure), we report a 4.6\,$\sigma$ detection of extended IC X-ray emission in MRC 0116\,+111, an extraordinary group of galaxies at $z = 0.131$.
+Assuming a spectral slope derived from low frequency radio data, the detection remains robust to systematic uncertainties.
+Together with low frequency radio data from the Giant Metrewave Radio Telescope (GMRT), this detection provides an estimate for the volume-averaged magnetic field of $(1.9 \pm 0.3)$~$\mu$G within the central part of the group.
+This value can serve as an anchor for studies of magnetic fields in the largest gravitationally bound systems in the Universe. \\